Leptometra celtica: Distribution and habitat

 L. celtica can be found in the Atlantic Ocean ranging from the coasts of the United Kingdom and Faroe Islands to the Moroccan coast.
 The species has been found at depths between 20 and 1247 m in the western Mediterranean and has been studied in the Algarve region on the southwest coast of Portugal.
 L. celtica has also been studied along shelf breaks ranging from northwest Spain to the southwest coasts of Ireland.
 The species can be typically found in sandy to muddy sand types of sediment.

 Ecology

-L. celtica are suspension feeders that take in organic particles that fall from the photic zone.
+Leptometra celtica are suspension feeders that take in organic particles that fall from the photic zone.
 Shelf-break upwelling and water turbulence increases the transportation of organic matter up the water column, leading to high-concentrations of crinoids like L. celtica that feed on organic matter around these shelf breaks.
 The species plays an important role in marine environments by taking in large amounts of organic particles and regulating food chain production.
 For this reason, the presence of benthopelagic fish alongside crinoids like L. celtica can serve as indicators of highly productive regions of shelf-breaks.